open-pomodoro/open-pomodoro-format/README.md

 # Open Pomodoro Format

 This document describes a collection of files and their formats for reading and writing [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) data.
 The goal of this format is for a user to by able to use any Pomodoro application or utility, and freely switch between them without losing data.

+## Terminology

+### States

+#### Inactive

+> No Pomodoro is currently active.

+The application should not show a timer, or show the default duration statically.
+The user should have the option to *start* a Pomodoro.

+#### Active

+> A Pomodoro has been started, and the duration has not yet elapsed.

+The application should show the time remaining on the Pomodoro The user should have options to *finish* the Pomodoro early or *cancel* the Pomodoro.

+#### Done

+> A Pomodoro was active, and then the duration elapsed.

+The application should not show a timer, or show that the time remaining is zero.
+An alert should be displayed.
+The user should have options to *clear* the Pomodoro, *start* a new Pomodoro, or *finish* a Pomodoro late.

+### Actions

+#### Start

+Start a Pomodoro at the current time.

+The user may be given options to specify the duration, description, or tags for the Pomodoro.

+#### Finish

+Finish a Pomodoro early (or late).

+Otherwise, Pomodoros are considered finished after the duration, which defaults to 25 minutes.

+#### Clear

+Clear the existing Pomodoro, if any.

 ## Attributes